ddev/ddev/docs/content/users/install/ddev-installation.md

     * We recommend using [Chocolatey](https://chocolatey.org/).
 Once installed, you can run `choco install ddev docker-desktop git` from an administrative shell.
 You can upgrade by running `ddev poweroff && choco upgrade ddev`.
     * Each [DDEV release](https://github.com/ddev/ddev/releases) includes a Windows installer (`ddev_windows_installer.<version>.exe`).
 After running that, you can open a new Git Bash, PowerShell, or cmd.exe window and start using DDEV.

-    Most traditional Windows users will want to enable Mutagen for superb performance; no installation is required; run `ddev config global --mutagen-enabled`.
-It still won't be as fast as one of the WSL2 options.

     Most people interact with DDEV on Windows using Git Bash, part of the [Windows Git suite](https://git-scm.com/download/win).
 Although DDEV does work with cmd.exe and PowerShell, it's more at home in Bash.
 You can install Git Bash with Chocolatey by running `choco install -y git`.